El Ostoura

-El Ostoura (الإسطورة) is an Egyptian TV-Series that was aired during Ramadan on 6 June 2016 on MBC Masr.
+El Ostoura (الإسطورة) is an Egyptian television series that was aired during Ramadan on 6 June 2016 on MBC Masr.
 El Ostoura is derived from an Arabic word, which means "The Legend".
 The series stars Mohamed Ramadan, who played the role of two brothers; Refai El Deskouy, and Nasser El Desouky.
 The genre of this series is Action Drama.
 The story was written by Mohamed Abd El Moati, and directed by Mohamed Sami.

 Plot

 The story centers around Refai El Desouky (Wird Ikr), a well-known, well-loved man who owns an illegal weapon manufacturing workshop in a Cairo slum.
 Despite the wealth this brings him, he remains identified with the lower class.
 Refai has inherited the factory from his father who established it and is carrying on his father's legacy and supporting his family.
 The central family consists of Rifai; his wife, Hanan; their two daughters; Rifai's mother, Fat'hiyya; his sister, Samah; and Nasser, his youngest brother.
 Rifai is also part of a group powerful elites who refer to themselves as the "Higher Power".
 Essam El Nemr, the antagonist, is a competitor who runs a similar illegal weapons factory.
 He finds Rifai challenging and envies his power and position.

 Throughout the series, it is made clear that if someone does not abide by the rules of the weapons trading industry, they will be killed.
 As the story progresses, Refai decides not to follow an order given to him by the "Higher Power" and rebels against them.
 As a consequence of his decision, Refai is gunned down by a rifle from a passing car.

 Following the death of Refai, the focus of the series shifts to his younger brother, Nasser.
 Unlike his brother, Nasser is an ambitious man who does not want to maintain the family legacy and instead wants to pursue a more stable, safe, and lucrative career.
 This ambition is furthered by the desire to marry the love of his life, Tamara, which would require he provide a more sophisticated lifestyle.
 Nasser decides to leave Egypt, moving to another Arab country and applying to work for the Legal Consultancy.
 Circumstances, however, were set against him and Nassar is forced to return home by his mother's health issues.
 Upon his return to Egypt, Nassar realizes that his life is getting more complicated and he should take the responsibility of facing one of the most prominent local families.
 Tamara, the woman Nassar want to marry, decides out of curiosity to visit his family's house to see the manner in which they live and be introduced to them as Nasser's girlfriend.
 Tamara is surprised to find that Nasser's social class is far beneath her own.
 This disappointment leads her to plot with her parents to reject Nasser's eventual marriage proposal.